mickasmt/ui-colorgen/README.md

-# shadcn-ui-colorgen
+# UI Colorgen

-An ui colorgen application built to help you with color setup in shadcn/ui.
+An ui colorgen application built to help you with color setup in **shadcn/ui**.

 ![hero](public/og.jpg)